INNESS

 A Different Kind of Hudson Valley Property

-The Hudson Valley has moved well past the era when a thoughtfully designed hotel felt like an anomaly among the region's bed-and-breakfasts and converted inns.
 What has emerged instead is a clear split: properties that import a generic boutique-hotel formula versus those that build their identity from the land they occupy.
 Inness, situated at 10 Bank Street in Accord, belongs to the second category.
 It is the work of Taavo Somer, an architect and restaurateur whose earlier projects in New York City established a reputation for spaces that read as spare without feeling cold.
-At Inness, that instinct meets a working farm setting, and the result is a property whose design logic is inseparable from its physical surroundings.
+At Inness, that instinct meets a working farm setting in Accord, New York.

 The Architecture of Restraint